 During breast reduction surgery in Los Angeles, Dr. Hirsch will first draw markings which will serve as a guide for surgery.
-The markings for breast reduction can be done in many different ways depending on the size of the breasts and the amount of breast tissue to be removed.
+The markings for surgery can be done in many different ways depending on the size of the breasts and the amount of breast tissue to be removed.
 The most common skin pattern is the inverted “t” or anchor pattern (Wise pattern).
 In the operating room, Dr. Hirsch will use his preoperative marks as a guide, and will elevate skin flaps and remove extra breast tissue as necessary to achieve the desired result.
 He may also perform liposuction of the breasts in order to better contour the shape of the breasts.

-For existing patients, click HERE to download breast reduction post-operative instructions.
+For existing patients, please download post-operative instructions.

 What is the difference between a breast reduction and a breast lift?

-A breast lift (mastopexy) is very similar to a breast reduction (reduction mammoplasty) in that the nipple is moved upwards in both procedures and the sagging, drooping appearance of the breast is corrected.
+A breast lift (mastopexy) is very similar to a reduction (reduction mammoplasty) in that the nipple is moved upwards in both procedures and the sagging, drooping appearance of the breast is corrected.
 However, in a breast reduction, there is a significant decrease in the size of the breast and breast tissue is removed while in a breast lift, the breast is reshaped and only skin (and occasionally some breast tissue) is removed.
 Insurance plans will generally cover breast reductions but not breast lifts, which are considered to be cosmetic procedures.

 There are several different possible scar appearances following a breast reduction in Los Angeles depending on the amount of breast tissue that is present and the amount that you would like to be removed.
 In general, the most common scar patterns are the vertical (scar around the nipple and extending vertically down the breast) and the anchor scar (scar around the nipple, extending vertically down the breast, and horizontally under the breast).
 The type of skin pattern depends on the amount of breast tissue that is present and the amount that you would like to be removed.
 Dr. Hirsch will discuss scar patterns and surgical approaches at the time of your consultation.

-It is difficult to predict how nipple sensitivity will change after breast reduction surgery.
+It is difficult to predict how nipple sensitivity will change after surgery.
 Women who have large breasts may have less sensitive nipples before surgery because the nerves that give sensation to the nipples are stretched and do not function well.
 Sometimes, breast reduction surgery will improve nipple sensation.
 Other times, nipple sensation will decrease following surgery.